 The comparison between Culture and an Onion is the following: “Have you ever cut an onion in your life?”.
 Most people will say yes!
 What happens when you cut an onion?
 Indeed, you start to cry.

 The same holds true, more or less for Culture and Diversity.
 When you go on a holiday for two weeks, say to Spain.
-You spend there the two weeks either in a Hotel or on a Camp ground.
+You spend there the two weeks either in a Hotel or at a Campground.
 When you do enjoy your holiday, most of us don’t really get “deep” inside the typical Spanish culture.

 To put the above in a picture might make good sense.

 At the center, there are our Values.
 Our Values are difficult to define just like that.
 If I would ask you “What are your Values?“.
 What would you say?
 Most people need to think deeply.
 But… we do have Values!
 Our Values come out when something happens that we do not agree with.